PittaCode/contapp/README.md

 1. Navigate to the root of the project.
 2. Activate your environment where you have installed the `flask` framework (if applicable)
 3. Run `python app/app.py`
+_Note: This only works because I added some code at the end of the root file (app.py)._